UtrechtUniversity/ricgraph/docs/ricgraph_backend_memgraph.md

 As an alternative to Neo4j, you can also use [Memgraph](https://memgraph.com).
-Memgraph is an in memory graph database and therefore (much) faster than Neo4j.
+Memgraph is an in memory graph database and therefore faster than Neo4j.
-However, it has not been tested extensively with Ricgraph yet.
+However, it has not been tested extensively with Ricgraph.

 * Login as user *root*.
 * Make sure you have Docker.
 If not, install it: